-(ii) the number of the European patent against which the opposition is filed or the name of the proprietor of the patent or the title of the invention is not indicated:
+the number of the European patent against which the opposition is filed or the name of the patent proprietor or the title of the invention is not indicated; Rule 76(2)(b)

-Rule 76(2)(b)

 Each of the particulars listed in (ii) above must be supplied within the time limit set by the formalities officer (see D-IV, 1.3.2), even if the contested European patent may be identified by means of one of these or other particulars within the opposition period (see D-IV, 1.2.2.1(ii)).
-If the name of the proprietor of the patent as indicated by the opponent is not the same as that recorded in the Register, the formalities officer will inform the opponent of the proprietor's correct name.
+If the name of the patent proprietor as indicated by the opponent is not the same as that recorded in the Register, the formalities officer will inform the opponent of the patent proprietor's correct name.